rsyslog/rsyslog/source/configuration/modules/omfile.rst

    separate thread.
 In that case, double buffers will be used so that one buffer can be filled while the other buffer is being written.
    Note that in order to enable FlushInterval, AsyncWriting must be set to "on".
 Otherwise, the flush interval will be ignored.
-Also note that when FlushOnTXEnd is "on" but AsyncWriting is off, output will only be written when the buffer is full.
-This may take several hours, or even require a rsyslog shutdown.
-However, a buffer flush can be forced in that case by sending rsyslogd a HUP signal.

 .. function::  flushOnTXEnd [switch]